HatsuneCode/Pipeline/RNAseq/README.md

 Such as: `Rscript RNAseq.FastqPath.R /mnt/d/fastq _R[1-2].fq.gz RNAseq.parameter.yml`

-The `RNAseq.FastqPath.R` script generates an `RNAseq.parameter.yaml` file, populating it with parameters from the example file and the automatically identified Fastq.gz paths.
+The `RNAseq.FastqPath.R` script generates an `RNAseq.parameter.yaml` file, populating it with parameters from the example file and the automatically identified fastq.gz paths.